Protecting Your Furry Companions

 We know how distressing it can be if your loved animal is taken from you and faces potentially permanent seizure, kennelling or destruction.

-We can provide advise on offences under the legislation as sometimes the unintended consequences of a pet, and, in particular, dog ownership can leave families, including persons in temporary charge of dogs at the relevant time, susceptible to criminal prosecution if the dog is considered to be out of control.
+We advise a range of clients in relation to potential offences under the legislation.
+Sometimes, the unintended consequences of pet and, in particular, dog ownership, can leave families, including persons in temporary charge of dogs at the relevant time, susceptible to criminal prosecution if the dog is considered to be out of control.

-Criminal Defence: Finalists in Criminal Defence Firm of the Year at Scottish Legal Awards 2022.
+Criminal Defence: Finalists in Criminal Defence Firm of the Year at the Scottish Legal Awards 2022.
+We’ve also finalised for Crime Team of the Year 2023 at the first Legal 500 Scotland Awards.

 Frequently Asked Questions